 The degree is delivered within the framework of a US Liberal Arts undergraduate degree programme.

-Typically students complete 40 separate courses over the programme which takes 3.5 to 4 years (approximately 10 courses per year, with summer courses allowing for accelerated progress in some cases).
-Normally, each course carries 3 US academic credits (equivalent, approximately, to 3 classroom contact hours per 15 week semester).
+Typically, students take the programme over 3.5 to 4 years (approximately 10 courses per year, with summer courses allowing for accelerated progress in some cases).
+Each undergraduate credit is equivalent, approximately, to 1 classroom contact hour per 15-week semester.
 On this basis, students are required to earn a total of a minimum 120 US academic credit hours in order to complete their degrees.
-Of these 40 courses, roughly half are at the "lower-division" taken in the first two years of study and coded 3000-4999, and half are at the "upper division", taken in years three and four, and coded 5000-6999.
+Of the courses in the programme, half are at the "lower-division" taken in the first two years of study and coded 3000-4999, and half are at the "upper division", taken in years three and four, and coded 5000-6999.